softlayer/softlayer-python/docs/dev/index.rst

 Style
 -----
-This project follows :pep:`8` and most of the style suggestions that pyflakes recommends. `Flake8 <https://pypi.python.org/pypi/flake8/2.0>`_ should be ran regularly.
+This project follows :pep:`8` and most of the style suggestions that pyflakes recommends.
+Run `Flake8 <https://pypi.python.org/pypi/flake8/2.0>`_ regularly.

 Contributing